Commercial Real Estate Terms and Definitions

 Service Center or Showroom

 A type of flex facility characterized by a substantial showroom area, usually fronting a freeway or major road.
-(Typical characteristics are shown in the Industrial Building Types Matrix.)
+(See Industrial Building Types Matrix in the PDF of the report.)

 Shadow Space